The planar Tur\'an number of the seven-cycle: Lemmas for proving Theorem

 Since $e_B^{int}\leq 5$, we know ${205-6e_B^{int}\over 72}>{19\over 8}$.
 Hence ${205-6e_B^{int}\over 72}+{e_B^{int}\over 8}>{19+e_B^{int}\over 8}$ and $f_B\leq {41\over 72}e_B^\partial+{11\over 18}e_B^{int}.$

 \textbf{Case 4: }$B$ is $B_{4,b}$.

 If at most one of exterior edges of $B$ is adjacent to a face of length $4$, then

 Remember that $G$ is $2$-connected, every pair of adjacent vertices have degree sum at least $7$, $\delta(G)\geq 3$, and any $C_7$ of $G$ has to contain an $(8+)$-face in its interior.
 Therefore, if more than one of exterior edges of $B$ is adjacent to a face of length $4$, there is only one possible drawing, as shown in Figure \ref{b4b}.
 The blue area is not a face and there are other vertices inside it.
-Observe that in this case, $v_1v_2$ has to be adjacent to an $(8+)$-face in the blue area.
+Observe that in this case, edge $(v_1v_2)$ has to be adjacent to an $(8+)$-face in the blue area.
 Hence,

-Notice that there is another tricky graph of two boundary edges of $B_{4,b}$ adjacent to face of length $4$ that could not exist.
+Notice that there is another tricky graph of two boundary edges of $B_{4,b}$ adjacent to some face of length $4$ that could not exist.
 This graph appears because we allow $C_7$ with an $(8+)$-face inside.
 As shown in Figure \ref{b4n} where the blue area is not a face and contains $(8+)$-faces inside, the only possible $C_7$ must contain an $(8+)$-face.
-However, any of the red edge could not be in a $T_3$ block, so they are all original edges of $G'$ and should not form a $C_7$.
+However, any of the red edge could not belong to a $T_3$ block, so they are all original edges of $G'$ and should not form a $C_7$.

 \textbf{Case 5: }$B$ is $B_{5,a}$.

 Since $e_B^{int}\leq 7$, we know ${1\over 24}e_B^{int}+{287\over 72}>{27+e_B^{int}\over 8}$.
 Hence $f_B\leq {41\over 72}e_B^\partial+{11\over 18}e_B^{int}.$

 \textbf{Case 6: }$B$ is $B_{5,b}$.